BSusanna/CSI-TrackI-sem1-aa-2025-26/FL_4dec/dtbagging/README.md

-# randomforest: A Flower / sklearn app
+# XGBoost: XGBoost Bagging / Cyclic

 ## Install dependencies and project
-Create the virtualenvironment.
+Create the virtual environment.

 The dependencies are listed in the `pyproject.toml` and you can install them as follows: